gcadau/Electronic-Components-AI-Detection/READ_ME.md

                         or None (no normalization).
                         Standard values.
 See the <a href="#Supported-Color-Modes-and-Standard-Normalization-Parameters">section</a>.
                         (default: 'auto')
   --std STD [STD ...]
                         Standard deviation values for normalization.
-They can
-                        be multiple floats separated by a spaces (list representing the values, whose cardinality depends on the image format) or 'auto' (to apply standard values) or None (no standard deviation, i.e.: sd = 0) .Standard values.
-Supported Color Modes and Standard Normalization Parameters: 1.
-RGB: - Mean: [0.00392157, 0.00392157, 0.00392157] - Standard Deviation (Std):
+                        They can be multiple floats separated by a spaces (list representing the values, whose cardinality depends on the image format) or 'auto' (to apply standard values) or None (no standard deviation, i.e.: sd = 0).
-                        [0.229, 0.224, 0.225] 2.
-Grayscale: - Mean: [0.5] -
-                        Std: [0.5] 3.
-RGBA: - Mean: [0.485, 0.456, 0.406, 0.0]
-                        - Std: [0.229, 0.224, 0.225, 1.0] Note: - The mean and
+                        Standard values.
+See the <a href="#Supported-Color-Modes-and-Standard-Normalization-Parameters">section</a>.
+                        (default: None)
-                        standard deviation (std) values are used for normalization in the respective color modes. - RGB and RGBA mean values are scaled to the range [0, 1] by dividing by 255. (default: None) --resize              Resize option to be applied to images of the dataset.
+  --resize              Resize option to be applied to images of the dataset.
                         (default: True)
   --height HEIGHT       Height value for resize.
 It can be a float or 'auto'